R-Bowes/TradeStone/README.md

 - Click a post title to view it on its own page.
 There you can comment and hit the **Hammer** button to like the post.
 - Posting and commenting are restricted to authenticated users.

 All pages import `firebase-init.js` which centralizes Firebase initialization.
-Update that file with your credentials and the app will use them across every page.
+Supply credentials via environment variables or `firebase-config.js` and the app will use them across every page.

 ### Marketplace